mark-watson/SwiftAI-book/manuscript/preface.md

 # Cover Material, Copyright, and License

-Copyright 2022 Mark Watson.
+Copyright 2022-2024 Mark Watson.
 All rights reserved.
 This book may be shared using the Creative Commons “share and share alike, no modifications, no commercial reuse” license.

 This eBook will be updated occasionally so please periodically check the [leanpub.com web page for this book](https://leanpub.com/SwiftAI) for updates.

-If you read my eBooks free online then please consider tipping me [https://markwatson.com/#tip](https://markwatson.com/#tip).
+The first edition was released spring of 2022.

-This is the first edition released spring of 2022.
+The second edition was released December 2024.

 If you would like to support my work please consider purchasing my books on [Leanpub](https://leanpub.com/u/markwatson) and star my git repositories that you find useful on [GitHub](https://github.com/mark-watson?tab=repositories&q=&type=public).
 You can also interact with me on social media on [Mastodon](https://mastodon.social/@mark_watson) and [Twitter](https://twitter.com/mark_l_watson).